Remote Learning at St Francis (Spring Term 2021)

-When schools were closed on 20 March, we switched to full online provision, which has been refined after we sought out and acted upon parent feedback.
-We are currently providing our pupils with a fully structured school day and support as part of our school community, delivered via Google Classroom, at home.
-This platform allows pupils to be taught, complete and submit work, as well as interact with their teachers remotely.
+When schools were closed again at the start of 2021, we switched seamlessly to our full on-line provision, which had been refined and enhanced after we sought out and acted upon parent feedback from our previous remote learning in the Summer Term 2020.
+We are currently providing our pupils at home with a fully structured school day and all-round support as part of our school community, delivered via Google Classroom.
+This platform allows pupils to be taught, to complete work and submit it, as well as interact with their teachers and each other remotely.
 The provision is tailored, depending on the age of our pupils.
-So, understandably, children in Pre-Prep (Reception to Year 2) experience different levels of structure and interaction to those children in Prep (Years 3 – 8).
+So, understandably, pupils in Pre-Prep (Reception to Year 2) experience different levels of structure and interaction to those pupils in Prep (Years 3 to 8).

-For our Prep pupils, each day begins with a live ‘Form Time’ with their Form Teacher.
+For our Prep pupils, each day begins at 8.40am with a live ‘Form Time’ with their Class Teacher or Form Tutor.
 This is a chance for pupils to ask questions, interact with their classmates, and provides a positive start to the day of remote learning.

-Online lessons are delivered using a mixture of online work, pre-recorded and live classes with our teachers, who are available during the lesson to answer questions from pupils via Google Classroom or live using Google Meet.
+A full day’s timetable of on-line lessons is delivered using a mixture of on-line work, pre-recorded teacher videos, instructional presentations and live classes with our teachers, who are available during the lesson to answer questions from pupils via Google Classroom or live using Google Meet.

-Teaching is delivered via Google Classroom, using a mixture of video and work available to download and complete, as well as plenty of opportunity to make models, create paintings and learn from experiments!
-Pupils are read stories and take part in teaching sessions with their teachers online using Google Meet.
-They have also been supported to develop their use of technology, by filming and editing their own videos to share with their teachers.
+Teaching is delivered via Google Classroom, using a mixture of live lessons and videos with work available to download and complete.
+There is plenty of opportunity to make models, create paintings and learn from experiments!
+Pupils are read stories and take part in teaching sessions with their teachers online using Google Meet, as well as having regular, individual, one-to-one catch-ups with their Class Teacher.
+They are also supported in developing their use of technology, by filming and editing their own videos to share with their teachers.

 Pastoral Care, Wellbeing and Community

-Pastoral care remains vitally important, pupils in both Pre-Prep and Prep have weekly live sessions with their Form Teacher on Google Meet to see how they are doing.
+Pastoral care remains vitally important, pupils in both Pre-Prep and Prep have weekly live sessions with their Class Teacher or Form Tutor on Google Meet to see how they are doing.
 Our teachers and SLT continue to provide support to our families, even going so far as providing technology for pupils where necessary.

 Wellbeing is being taught to help support our pupils through this challenging time.
 In ‘Learning For Life’ lessons, pupils explore resilience and identifying their feelings, mindfulness and gratitude as well as developing practical skills such as online safety and, for our older pupils, thinking critically about media reports.

 The sense of School community remains strong even though we are physically apart.
-Pupils have designed House Shields, taken part in VE Day celebrations and an online version of Sports Day – House Distances.
+Pupils are provided with theme days and competitions.

-To find out more about St Francis, or to arrange a telephone call with our Headmaster, David Sibson, please email firstname.lastname@example.org
+To find out more about St Francis, or to arrange a telephone call with our Headmaster, David Sibson, please phone 01672 563228 or email Admissions.